RedBeret/reactresolve/README.md

 ---

 ReactResolve is actively developed and maintained.
-Contributions, feedback, and suggestions are always welcome to make it more efficient and user-friendly
+Contributions, feedback, and suggestions are always welcome to make it more efficient and user-friendly.